iansedano/creator-docs/docs/07-creating-videos.md

 **Add Editing Notes**: Add a README file with notes for editing to your recorded screencasts.
 This document should mention:

-* At what timestamp in which video are mistakes--to quicker find and cut them when editing
+* At what **timestamp in which video are mistakes**--to quicker find and cut them when editing
-* When there should be a screen overlay (e.g. when accidentally mis-naming something while talking) and what should be on the screen overlay
+* When there should be a **screen overlay** (e.g. when accidentally mis-naming something while talking) and what should be on the screen overlay

 **Upload**: Upload the finished recordings to your dedicated shared folder to allow us to give you feedback and add necessary edits.